Why Do People Criticize Others?

 If the condemnation becomes excessive or crosses a line, don’t hesitate to set boundaries.
 Politely but firmly communicate that certain behaviors are not acceptable.

-Be assertive rather than passive or aggressive when responding.
+Be assertive rather than passive or aggressive when responding to criticism from people.
 Acknowledge the feedback, express your perspective, and assert your boundaries if necessary.

-Instead of dwelling on it, find solutions to any valid concerns raised.
+Instead of dwelling on the criticism, find solutions to any valid concerns raised.
 Taking a proactive approach can turn a negative situation into a productive one.

 Cultivate self-confidence and self-worth.
 When you believe in yourself and your abilities, condemnation from others is less likely to shake you.

 Spend time with supportive friends, family, and colleagues who uplift and encourage you.
-Their positive influence can help counteract the effects of overly judgmental individuals.
+Their positive influence can help counteract the effects of criticism.

 Prioritize self-care activities that help you relax and recharge.
 Taking care of your mental and emotional well-being is crucial when dealing with detractors.